Statehood: June 1, 1792 Living in KY Today Population

 If you still have family living in Kentucky today, they may live in one of the larger cities of: Bowling Green, Covington, Hopkinsville, Lexington, Louisville, Owensboro or Richmond.
 Chances are their ancestors came from Germany, Ireland, England or Africa.
 Their religion is likely one of the Christian denominations.

-They may work at one of the companies based in Kentucky, like Cincinnati Int'l Airport, Humana, Lexmark Int'l, Norton Psychiatric Ctr. or Univ. of Kentucky.
+They may work at one of the companies based in Kentucky, like Cincinnati Int'l Airport, Humana, Lexmark Int'l, Norton Healthcare or Univ. of Kentucky.
 Some of them may enjoy eating a Hot Brown or burgoo.
 They probably root for the Cincinnati Reds or Bengals, Tennessee Titans, UK Wildcats or the Cardinals.
 You might find them houseboating or attending the Kentucky Derby.

 The vital records information contained on this site may be used by individuals, libraries and genealogical societies